Does GPGI (GPGI) Pay a Dividend? (2026)

 Does GPGI (GPGI) pay a dividend?

-GPGI (GPGI) currently returns little or nothing as a dividend.
 GPGI now runs at a much larger combined revenue base than the old CompoSecure, roughly $1.6 billion annualized once Husky is included, but its first post-Husky quarter produced a large GAAP net loss driven by a $154 million equity-method investment loss rather than operating collapse.
 Because reported earnings are distorted by acquisition accounting and a heavy debt load, some analysts lean on measures like price-to-book and adjusted EBITDA instead of standard P/E. Consensus price targets in mid-2026 clustered in the low-to-mid $20s with a broadly constructive tone, though estimates vary widely given the recency of the combination.

 GPGI dividend at a glance

-GPGI dividend data as of July 2026, sourced from Yahoo Finance and may be delayed.
+GPGI dividend data as of August 2026, sourced from Yahoo Finance and may be delayed.
 Yield moves with price and payout; confirm the current dividend and ex-date with GPGI's investor relations page before relying on it.

-• Reinvest or take income: a DRIP compounds; taking the cash gives income now.
+- Reinvest or take the cash: a DRIP compounds the position automatically; taking the cash gives you income now.
+Either way it is taxable in a taxable account.

-• For more yield: dedicated dividend stocks and ETFs target higher payouts.
-See the best dividend ETFs.
+- If you want more yield: dedicated dividend names and funds target higher, steadier payouts.
+See the best dividend stocks and best dividend ETFs.

 The bottom line on the GPGI dividend